akansha1104/8-weeks-SQL-challenges/Data Mart/README.md

 ## ✏️ Case Study Questions and solutions

-# 🧴🧼 A. Data Cleansing Steps
+## 🧴🧼 A. Data Cleansing Steps
-In a single query, perform the following operations and generate a new table in the data_mart schema named clean_weekly_sales:
+In a single query, perform the following operations and generate a new table in the data_mart schema named `clean_weekly_sales`:

-Convert the week_date to a DATE format
+* Convert the week_date to a `DATE` format.

-Add a` week_number` as the second column for each week_date value, for example any value from the 1st of January to 7th of January will be 1, 8th to 14th will be 2 etc
+* Add a` week_number` as the second column for each week_date value, for example any value from the 1st of January to 7th of January will be 1, 8th to 14th will be   2 etc.

-Add a `month_number` with the calendar month for each week_date value as the 3rd column
+* Add a `month_number` with the calendar month for each week_date value as the 3rd column.

-Add a `calendar_year` column as the 4th column containing either 2018, 2019 or 2020 values
+* Add a `calendar_year` column as the 4th column containing either 2018, 2019 or 2020 values.

-Add a new column called `age_band` after the original segment column using the following mapping on the number inside the segment value
+* Add a new column called `age_band` after the original segment column using the following mapping on the number inside the segment value

 | segment | age-band |
 |----------|---------|